petersudario/Flame-Grill-Laravel/README.md

 # Flame Grill Project made in:
 > This is a fictitious enterprise.
-No restaurant or another enterprise has paid for this website.
+No restaurant or another enterprise named Flame Grill has paid or asked for this website .

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>